martinpercu/a-node-store/README.md

 - In postgres.js create the client to connect to postgres .
 Put all in an async function and return the "client" we will use to connect.
 - As example use this client in the user.service.... first import getConnection.
 Then use in the find() method.

+## Pool Manage Connection
+- Use a Pool to share just one coneccton and share it.
+- In libs folder create new file postgres.pool.js.
+- In postgress.pool.js just import pool from pg and create a pool new Pool with same data as Client in postgres.
+- Now use this pool, as example, in the product service.
+- In products.service import this "pool".
+- In products.service add this "pool" in the constructor and add a listener with a console.error.
+- In products.service in the find() method use this "pool" in the query.
+As an asyncronious request add the const to the query and the async in find()